lrleon/uconv/README.md

 `uconv` internally uses several tables for storing physical quantities names, units and conversions.
 For this reason, it is imperative to explicitly initialize the library.
 The most recommended way for doing that with `UnitsInstancer` class, which is a singleton and that must be called before any use of `uconv`.
-As general rule, we recommend to put the instantiation just next the `uconv-list.H` header inclusion.
-Some such this:
+As general rule, we recommend to instantiate just next the `uconv-list.H` header inclusion.
+Some such
+this:

 	# include <uconv-list.H>
 	UnitsInstancer init; // or any other name that you want